 - a.
 Reference period of the study: The sectoral evaluation will be for the period from 2015-16 to 2018-19. - b.
 Based on meta-analysis and key informant interviews, and community and household surveys, the evaluation study will provide insights into reasons for success and failure of program design, institutional arrangements, human resources, political economy considerations, among others.
-The study will also provide strategic insights into: - Sector gaps both due to lack of specific interventions and failure or poor outcomes of existing schemes; - Institutional and human resource failures and best practices; - Institutional provisions for monitoring and evaluation;
+The study will also provide strategic insights into: - Sector gaps both due to lack of specific interventions and failure or poor outcomes of existing schemes; - Institutional and human resource failures and best practices; - Institutional provisions for monitoring and evaluation; - Degree of adoption of outcome-output framework; - Adoption of technology for effective program implementation; - Political economy constraints and program design constraints/provisions; among others.

-- Degree of adoption of outcome-output framework; - Adoption of technology for effective program implementation; - Political economy constraints and program design constraints/provisions; among others. - c.
+- c.
 The analysis of sectoral performance and Umbrella programmes' contribution to this performance will primarily be based on meta-analysis whereas the individual CSS scheme-wise analysis will be based on the field study as well as scheme-wise secondary data analysis.
-The findings of scheme-wise analysis will feed into the broader Umbrella programme & sectoral findings. - d.
-Meta-Analysis: The meta-analysis will involve review of - i.
-National and International development goals and sector documents; - ii.
-Financial data on allocation and expenditures of the schemes; - iii.
-Annual reports of the ministries for output and outcome assessment; - iv.
-Available evaluation reports for output and outcomes assessment; - v.
-Annual progress reports and implementation documents to assess the institutional arrangements; - vi.
-Available evaluation reports done at the state and district level; - vii.
-Evaluations done by non-government agencies and international agencies. - viii.
-CAG reports, Parliamentary Standing Committee Reports, Survey data like NFHS, DLHS etc.
+The findings of scheme-wise analysis will feed into the broader Umbrella programme & sectoral findings through a synthesis of this sectoral and scheme-wise approaches. - d.
+Meta-Analysis: The meta-analysis will involve review of - i) National and International development goals and sector documents; - ii) Financial data on allocation and expenditures of the schemes; - iii) Annual reports of the ministries for output and outcome assessment; - iv) Available evaluation reports for output and outcomes assessment; - v) Annual progress reports and implementation documents to assess the institutional arrangements; - vi) Available evaluation reports done at the district and state level; - vii) Evaluations done by non-government agencies.